ianmilliken/mpc/site/content/blog/is-print-advertising-dead.md

 ---
 seo:
   meta_description: >-
     Is print advertising really dead?
-Should you be using print adcertising in your business?
+Should you be using print advertising in your business?
 Are there benfits of this medium over digital advertising?
   meta_title: Is Press Advertising for You? | Brisbane Marketing Agency
 title: Is print advertising dead?